playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ## Default Values for Optional Values

-While it's good that we were able to create code that can handle nothing being dependency injected, it's not a great user experience to simply have parts of the app missing when data isn't present.
+While it's good that our code is now more resilient against missing data, it's not a great user experience to simply have parts of the app missing when said data isn't present.

 Instead, let's decide that when the user doesn't have a provided name, let's provide a default value of "Unknown Name" throughout our app.
-To do this, we'll need some method of providing that default value in our dependency injection system.
+To do this, we'll need to provide that default value in our dependency injection system.

 <!-- tabs:start -->